czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 ## PRODUCTIVITY AND PAY

 engineer who added 250k in earnings to company is worth 200k salary
-EXAMPLE: In short, lower productivity in British-owned companies reflected differences in management practices, even when productivity was measured in terms of output per unit of labor.

 businesses in 3rd world countries may have to absorb higher transport costs.
 At same price, net revenue would be less, making the value of labor worth less